eProsima/vulcanexus/docs/rst/tutorials/core/qos/xml_profiles/xml_profiles.rst

 Changing publication mode
 -------------------------

-*rmw_fastrtps* in ROS 2 uses asynchronous publication by default.
+*rmw_fastrtps* in Vulcanexus uses asynchronous publication by default.
 This can be changed setting the environment variable ``RMW_FASTRTPS_PUBLICATION_MODE`` to one of the following allowed values: